spinnaker/spinnaker.github.io/setup/security/authorization/ldap/index.md

 in users credentials.

 Fiat will use the "bound" account to do the following:
-- Make a query for `group-search-base`. <strong>THIS IS A REQUIRED FIELD.</strong>  If not set, no roles will be queried.
+- Make a query using `group-search-base`. <strong>THIS IS A REQUIRED FIELD.</strong>  If not set, no roles will be queried.
 - Filter the obtained groups with `group-search-filter`.
-This will use the group-role-attribute (`cn=X`) field on the query to find role names.
-- For the groups associated with the user’s full DN = `the user id of the user`
+- For the groups retrieved, get the role names.
+This uses the `group-role-attributes` attribute (defaults to `cn`).
-- For the groups retrieved, the roles will be the `group-role-attributes` attributes.
+- Filter to the groups associated with the user.
+This uses the users full DN as a parameter.

-## How to determine the "User DN"
+## How to determine the "Full DN"

 - Extract the Root DN from the `url` (`ldaps://my.server/a/b/c` → `a/b/c`)
-    - If `com.netflix.spinnaker.fiat.roles.ldap.LdapUserRolesProvider` log level is at debug, you should see `Root DN: <the actual root DN extracted`
+    >If `com.netflix.spinnaker.fiat.roles.ldap.LdapUserRolesProvider` log level is at debug, you should see `Root DN: <the actual root DN extracted>`
-- If `user-search-filter` is provided:
+- If `user-search-filter` is provided then:
     - Search LDAP:
         - For `user-search-base`
-        - Filtered by `user-search-filter` = `the user id`
+        - Using `user-search-filter` aka `(uid={0})`
     - Return root DN computed + found user DN
-- If `user-search-filter` is not provided:
+- ELSE when `user-search-filter` is not provided:
     - Make user DN using `user-dn-pattern`
     - Return root DN computed + user DN

-When searching for a user's groups, a `user-dn-pattern` is used to construct the user's full distinguished name (DN).
+You must provide either a search filter or a dn pattern.
 In the case below, the user `joe` would have a full DN of `uid=joe,ou=users,dc=mydomain,dc=net`.

 The search would be rooted at `ou=groups,dc=mydomain,dc=net`, looking for directory entries that